aroup/leetcode-solutions/May Challenge/LeetCode May Challenge.md

 - `S` and `J` will consist of letters and have length at most 50.
 - The characters in `J` are distinct.

+### Solution Thought Process

+This is a well known hash problem.
+First we take the jewel string and make sure that all the entries are in the hash set.
+Then we go through the S string to find out if this is a jewel by checking the set one by one, adding them into result.

+We can find the items in the unordered_set in O(1) time.

 ### Solution